rmflight/fmcorrelationbreastcaparp1/README.md

 If this package is used for other analyses, it should be cited as:

-**fmcorrelationbreastcaparp1: Functions for calculating the correlations in PARP1 nucleosome data in breast cancer cell lines**, R. M. Flight, Y. Fondufe-Mittendorf, H. N. B. Moseley doi:xxxxxx
+**fmcorrelationbreastcaparp1: Functions for calculating the correlations in PARP1 nucleosome data in breast cancer cell lines**, R. M. Flight, Y. Fondufe-Mittendorf, H. N. B. Moseley doi:10.6084/m9.figshare.1267544

 ## Installation